 The FLEX Benefits Program offers a core-level of coverage and a variety of options.
 For LTD, employee life and accidental death and dismemberment insurance, minimum protection levels have been established (Core Benefits).
+Enrolment in dependent life insurance is mandatory if an employee has a spouse and/or a dependent child.
 In all other areas, coverage is optional.
 The cost of your benefits is funded through FLEX credit (allocated to you by the Municipality) and your payroll deductions.